Pomax/are-we-flying/docs/index.md

   // A factor for "how much our altitude difference matters": const altFactor = constrainMap(targetAlt - alt, 0, 100, 0, 0.25);

+  // And our throttling step size, which is both dependent on
-  // And our throttling step size const step = constrainMap(diff, 0, 50, 1, 5);
+  // how far off our speed is from the target... let step = constrainMap(diff, 0, 50, 1, 5);

+  // As well as how light the plane is, because the amount of
+  // throttle we need for a lumbering hulk will be way more
+  // than we need for a little and nimble little plane. step = constrainMap(weight, 1000, 6000, step/5, step);

+  // Also we want to make sure that while we can throttle
+  // up to 100%, we never throttle down past 25%.
+Because
-  const throttle = amount => {
+  // we don't want the engines to cut out on us. const throttle = amount => {
     changeThrottle(api, engineCount, amount, 25, 100);
   }